Skip to content

 Despite the many problems, there must be a purpose to factory farming somewhere, right?
 So that this is not lost, you will find here the few advantages of intensive animal husbandry:

-• Cost benefits for farmers: Those who keep a lot of livestock on one area can benefit primarily from the automation of feeding, but also from volume discounts on feed.
+• Cost benefits for farmers: Those who keep a lot of livestock on one area can benefit mainly through automation of feeding but also through volume discounts on feed.

 • Cost benefits for consumers: Ultimately, consumers also benefit from the cost savings made by fattening operators.
 Meat, eggs and milk, for example, are very cheap.

-Everything may be cheaper, but in the end it is the animals who pay the price.
-And our environment, and therefore we humans ourselves, also have to contend with severe consequences.
-More on this in a moment.
+It may all be cheaper, but the price compensation is ultimately paid mainly by the animals.
+And also our environment and thus we humans have to fight with heavy consequences.
+More about this in a moment.

 Facts & figures on factory farming

-To get an understanding of the scale of the problem, statistics on factory farming are incredibly important.
-Here are some pertinent facts:
+To get an understanding of the scope of the problem, statistics on factory farming are tremendously important.
+Here are some facts to go with them:

-• In Germany alone, around 745 million animals live and die in factory farming every year.₂
+• In Germany alone, around 745 million animals live and die in factory farming every year.โ‚‚

 • Every year, 356 million kilograms of meat are thrown away in Germany.
-This means that 45 million chickens, 4 million pigs and 200,000 cattle die for nothing.₃
+45 million chickens, 4 million pigs and 200,000 cattle therefore die in vain.โ‚ƒ

-• 733 tons of antibiotics were used in agricultural livestock farming in Germany alone in 2017.₅
+• 733 tons of antibiotics were used in agricultural animal husbandry in Germany alone in 2017.โ‚…

-• Around 61.8 percent of arable land in Germany is used to grow animal feed and only 21 percent for direct food production.₆
+• About 61.8 percent of arable land in Germany is used to grow livestock feed and only 21 percent is used for direct food production.โ‚†

-• Every year, 2.6 million hectares of land are cultivated worldwide and almost 48 million tons of greenhouse gases are emitted in order to subsequently throw away the food.₇
+• Globally, 2.6 million hectares of land are farmed each year and nearly 48 million tons of greenhouse gases are emitted, only to have the food subsequently thrown away.โ‚‡

-• BUND found antibiotic-resistant germs on 88 percent of the turkey meat samples purchased from discounters.₈
+• BUND has found antibiotic-resistant germs on 88 percent of turkey meat samples purchased from discounters.โ‚ˆ

-Tip: You can also find more informative facts in the articles Veganism statistics and Vegetarianism statistics.
+Tip: By the way, you can also get more meaningful facts in the following articles Veganism statistics and Vegetarianism statistics.

 Causes of factory farming